fellert/SI507F17_finalproject/README.md

 Reuters    | Analyst ratings (buy, outperform, hold, underperform, sell, no opinion)

-After pulling information from the BeautifulSoup objects and storing it into a dictionary, the program then uses this info to create/instantiate a Stock() object - the main class in the program - including a constructor with basic information, a repr method, a method that finds an approximate annual dividend payout using the dividend yield, a contains method that converts the mean analyst rating into a sentiment (Bullish or Bearish) and checks if this matched the user input, a consensus method which finds the rating with most analyst support (i.e. Buy, Sell, Hold, etc.), and a price_targets method that prints out the 12-month targets in a bullet format.
+After pulling information from the BeautifulSoup objects and storing it into a dictionary, the program then uses this info to create/instantiate a Stock() object - the main class in the program - including a constructor with basic information, a repr method, a method that finds an approximate annual dividend payout using the dividend yield, a contains method that converts the mean analyst rating into a sentiment (Bullish or Bearish) and checks if this matched the user input, a consensus method which finds the rating with most analyst support (i.e. Buy, Sell, Hold, etc.), and a price_targets method that prints out the 12-month targets in a bullet format. **IMPORTANT** When I tested the program the day of the deadline (after taking a few day off), an error occurred when trying to retrieve the dividend information.
+It looks like Bloomberg may have slightly reorganized their site, but I have since fixed the scraping method.

 The two files created as a result of running the main program are **stock_info.html**, which is a plotly chart, and **data.json**, which is the cache.
 An additional file, **DIS_info.html**, is created by running the tests file (explained below).
 An example cache may be viewed in the repository, but the general format is as follows: